-The ARC Training Centre in Future Energy Storage Technologies (storEnergy) was created with $6.5 million funding from the Australian Research Council (ARC), our industry and university partners to train and skill the next generation of workers within the energy industry.
+The ARC Training Centre in Future Energy Storage Technologies (storEnergy) was created with $4.4 million funding from the Australian Research Council (ARC), and a further $6.7 million from our industry and university partners to train and skill the next generation of workers within the energy industry.

 Led by Professor Maria Forsyth, the storEnergy training centre aims to challenge existing thinking and expand Australia’s capacity in energy storage and production.
 The centre is creating new knowledge and intellectual property in advanced energy materials, batteries and battery-control systems for integration into end user industries.